-CREATE VIEW creates a materialized view, which lets you retrieve incrementally
+CREATE VIEW creates a non-materialized view, which only provides an alias

 |view_name||A name for the view.|

 You can only directly

 SELECT from a non-materialized view if all of the

 sources it depends on (i.e. views and sources in its

 to materialized data (i.e. indexes).
 That is to say that all of a

 non-materialized view’s data must exist somewhere in memory for it to process

 SELECT statements.
 For those inclined toward mathematics, it’s possible to